Information Transmission

 Optical Fiber

-To realize an information and communication infrastructure that supports the evolution of IoT (Internet of Things), it is essential to establish an optical communication network that exceeds the existing transmission capacity limits.
-Optcal Fiber plays a central role in this.
-In the IOWN concept proposed by NTT, the introduction of various new technologies is being considered with the aim of achieving three target performances: "low power consumption," "large capacity and high quality," and "low latency."
+To realize the information and communications infrastructure that supports the evolution of IoT (Internet of Things), it is essential to establish an optical communications network that exceeds the existing transmission capacity limits.
+Optical Fiber will play a central role in this.
+NTT's IOWN concept has set three target performance targets: low power consumption, high capacity and high quality, and low latency, and is considering the introduction of various new technologies.

-As part of our research and development to achieve even higher densities, we are developing a multi-core Optcal Fiber that enables higher densities by arranging multiple cores in a single Optcal Fiber cladding.
-With an eye on the early practical application of multi-core fibers, we are focusing on research and development of a multi-core optical fiber that has the same diameter (125 μm) as the currently used standard Optcal Fiber, but has four cores that are optically compatible with existing single-mode Optcal Fiber.
+Furthermore, as part of our research and development to achieve even higher densities, we are developing multi-core fibers, in which multiple cores are arranged in a single Optical Fiber cladding.
+With an eye toward the early practical application of multi-core fibers, we are focusing on multi-core fibers with four cores arranged in a single optical fiber cladding, which has the same diameter (125 µm) as the standard Optical Fiber currently in use and is optically compatible with existing single-mode fibers.

 4-core multicore fiber